 Characterise the EUT's S/PDIF digital I/O (e.g. Eye pattern Look up 'Eye pattern' in the glossary., jitter Look up 'Jitter' in the glossary. performance)

 dScope's 'concurrency' is very powerful in production-line applications, where it allows test times to be slashed.
 Its ability to display these parameters at once is also very useful in development and research as it allows dependencies and trends of different parameters to be easily observed from one user interface, (including the ability to view a 'scope trace and bar-graphs without an external oscilloscope or meter).

-dScope delivers the versatility and precision needed for testing the latest audio technology.
-Whether your application is digital or analogue, consumer or professional, broadcast, multimedia, CD, DVD, computer audio, transducer testing, digital telephony or communications, dScope provides the perfect audio test solution for all types of operation: It's comprehensive and accurate for R&D, portable and intuitive for maintenance and field service, and fast, automatic and IT-friendly for the production line.
+dScope Series III delivers the versatility and precision needed for testing the latest audio technology.
+Whether your application is digital, analogue or soundcard, consumer or professional, broadcast, multimedia, CD, DVD, computer audio, transducer testing, digital telephony or communications, dScope provides the perfect audio test solution for all types of operation: It is comprehensive and accurate for R&D, portable and intuitive for maintenance and field service, and fast, automatic and IT-friendly for the production line.